cakephp/docs/en/console-and-shells.rst

 .. _invoking-other-shells-from-your-shell:

-Invoking other shells from your shell
+Invoking Other Shells from Your Shell
 =====================================

 Shells no longer have direct access to the ShellDispatcher any more through `$this->Dispatch`.